HeapHopper/co-hacker-server/README.md

 """
 ```

-This step is finished with a `ChatPromptTemplate` instance, provided by `langchain` for making an LLM specific prompt instance.
+This step is completed with a `ChatPromptTemplate` instance, provided by `langchain`, for making an LLM-specific prompt instance.

 #### Creating Runnable

-using `langchain.Runnable` the previous prompt templates are now an action that can be run to generate structured response:
+Using `langchain.Runnable`, the previous prompt templates are now an action that can be run to generate a structured response:

 ```python
 inline_assistant_chain: Runnable = inline_assistant_prompt | inline_assistant_llm.with_structured_output(InlineAssistantResponse)